ma-serra/OpenContracts/docs/walkthrough/step-9-corpus-actions.md

 **Analyzer** *or* **Fieldset** properties control whether an analysis or data extract runs when the applicable trigger is run (more on this below).
 If you want to run a data extract when document is added to the corpus, select the fieldset defining the data you want to extract.
-If you want to run an analyzer, select the pre-configured analyzer.
-Remember, an analyzer can point to a microservice _or_ a task decorated with @doc_analyzer_task.
+If you want to run an analyzer, select the pre-configured analyzer with a task decorated with @doc_analyzer_task.

 **Trigger** refers to the specific action type that should kick off the desired analysis.
 Currently, we "provide" add and edit actions - i.e., run specified analytics when a document is added or edited, respectively - _but_ we have not